Natalia Ladyka-Wojcik, PhD

 About Me

-My name is Natalia (she/her) and I am a postdoctoral researcher in Dr. Maureen Ritchey's Memory Modulation Lab at Boston College.
-My current work is on the cognitive neuroscience of episodic memory , with a focus on functional brain networks that support the quality of memory representations.My research is supported by an NSERC postdoctoral fellowship, leveraging functional imaging (fMRI), transcranial magnetic stimulation (TMS), eyetracking, and computer-based virtual reality to explore questions related to memory representations in the human brain across the lifespan.I completed my PhD in Psychology in Dr. Morgan Barense's Memory & Perception Lab at the University of Toronto, where I also completed my M.A. in Psychology.
-Before joining the lab, I completed a Specialized Bilingual Honours B.A. in Psychology at York University (Glendon College).
+My name is Natalia (she/her) and I am a postdoctoral researcher in Dr. Jennifer D. Ryan's lab at the Rotman Research Institute, Baycrest Health Sciences.
+My current work focuses on the cognitive neuroscience of episodic memory , especially on functional brain networks that support the how we create and store mental representations of objects and scenes.My research is supported by an NSERC postdoctoral fellowship, leveraging functional imaging (fMRI), eyetracking, and computer-based virtual reality to explore questions related to memory representations in the human brain across the lifespan.I completed my PhD in Psychology in Dr. Morgan Barense's Memory & Perception Lab at the University of Toronto in 2023, after which I was a postdoctoral scholar in Dr. Maureen Ritchey's Memory Modulation Lab at Boston College in 2024.

 Natalia Ladyka-Wojcik, PhD